 Mitochondria possess two membranes as well as an intermembrane space in between.
 The smooth outer membrane contains porins, by which molecules <10 kDa can pass through, whereas the inner membrane is folded to a great extent in order to increase the surface area.
 It restricts the matrix space and carries enzymes of the respiratory chain and the ATP synthesis.

-Basically, there are two distinct types of inner membrane due to the folding:
+Basically, there are two distinct types of the inner membrane due to the folding:

 - Crista type: in metabolically active cells such as cardiomyocytes

 - Tubule type: in steroid-producing cells

 Enzymes of the β-oxidation and those of the citric acid cycle are located in the matrix space.

 Mitochondria are semi-autonomous since they have their own circular DNA (mtDNA).
 As stated in the endosymbiotic theory mitochondria are phylogenetic prokaryotes that are incorporated in eukaryotes in the course of symbiosis.

 This hypothesis is further supported by the fact that mitochondria possess 70S ribosomes (50S and 30S subunits) and the involvement of bacterial lipid cardiolipin in the development of the inner membrane.

 An acidic pH (4.5 – 5) as well as a high content of acidic hydrolases, proteases, lipases, esterase enzymes, elastases, collagenases, and acidic phosphatases, among other things, are the characteristics of lysosomes.

 Their main features are auto- and heterophagy as well as the degradation of endogenous and foreign substances.
 When the primary lysosome (yet inactive) merges with the substances to be degraded it is referred to as a secondary lysosome.